vidio-boy/Eaglercraft1.5.2/README.md

 <p>
 <h1>Servers</h1>
-Go to <a href="https://docs.google.com/document/d/1PhUJSb0ojMyhv1Fs8bmVqwANBkySOgdyfRinJto3xnE/edit"<a>this doc</a> to get <b>a list of Multiplayer Server Adresses.</b> I do not own it or edit it in any way.
+Go to <a href="https://web.archive.org/web/20230205110931/https://docs.google.com/document/d/1PhUJSb0ojMyhv1Fs8bmVqwANBkySOgdyfRinJto3xnE/edit"<a>this doc</a> (had to use the wayback machine) to get <b>a list of Multiplayer Server Adresses.</b> I do not own it or edit it in any way.
 </p>

 <h1>IMPORTANT!</h1>